walquis/http-class/README.md

     $ cd ../03.0-very-simple-http-server
     $ ruby server.rb

-What is an HTTP client we could use?  [curl, Chrome, ...]
+What is an HTTP client we could use?
+[Is client.rb an HTTP client?
+Why or why not?  curl, Chrome, ...]

 [Hit http://localhost:8080 with Chrome.
 Look at the output.
 Look at the response headers in Chrome.]

 [Examine the server output, talk about what we see.
 For instance: Is our server sending valid HTTP?
-Why isn't Chrome complaining? ]
+What does Chrome think of it? ]

-[Look at the response headers in Chrome.]
+[Look at the response headers in Chrome, if Chrome shows a response in the network tab.]

 How about curl (as a client)?   '-i' in curl shows response headers, if there are any.